 I studied Social Anthropology at Edinburgh (MA) and then at Durham (PhD).
 I came to Newcastle in 1988 (initially for three years in CURDS), before I was appointed as a lecturer in social anthropology in what was then the Department of Social Policy in 1991.
-Before coming to Newcastle University, I was a research associate at Bristol University in the Department of Social Policy, working with Professor Peter Townsend on two health inequalities projects (1983-87).
+Before coming to Newcastle University, I was a research associate at Bristol University in the Department of Social Policy, working with Professor Peter Townsend on two health inequalities projects (1983-87) in NE England.

 My doctoral research was in north India, where I did fieldwork in Kangra (Himachal Pradesh).
 India has remained a major interest of mine ever since (teaching, PhD supervision, and research).
-Most of my subsequent research and writing has been either in the health field (health inequalities, health and industrial pollution, the social and policy implications of chronic diseases) or in the field of environmental politics and industrial risk.
+The Middle East has become the main focus of my research in recent years, however, through two research projects concerning public health and health systems.
+Most of my writing has been either in the health field (health inequalities, health and industrial pollution, the social and policy implications of chronic diseases, mHealth) or in the field of environmental politics and industrial risk.

 I have major responsibilities for two EU-FP7 research projects in the Middle East (see Research).

 I currently represent Newcastle University in the Public Health Foundation of India - UK Consortium, funded by the Wellcome Trust (with Dr Shahaduz Zaman).